RSCJacksonLab/landscapy/docs/cookbook/io/command-line-workflows.md

 # Run Landscapy from the command line

 The CLI is useful for reproducible graph construction from FASTA/alignment files.
-Its current graph commands write trusted local compatibility pickles;
-convert them immediately to a portable bundle for sharing.
+Its current graph commands write trusted local compatibility pickles. convert them immediately to a portable bundle for sharing.

 ## Input